Krazete/ailog/README.md

 ## Symbols

-The website's symbols for each AI should be obvious, but here's a chart anyway:
+The website already explains the symbols, but here's another chart including each AI's former and alternative nicknames:

 |Symbol|Version of Kizuna AI|
 |:-:|-|